baijuka/ms3-bju-project/README.md

 Edit recipe form | Users are able to edit their own recipes.
 Delete a recipe | Users are abel to delete their own recipes.
 Search function | Every user of the website is able to search the recipe database by ingredient or recipe name without being logged in.
+Manage Categories | The user with username **'admin'** and password **'password123'** is able to Add, Delete and Edit categories of recipes.
+Username **'admin'** was already created and can be logged in using the password **'passwrod123'** for the assessment purpose.

 ## <a name="left-to"></a> Features left to implement
 Feature | Details
 --------|--------
+User Rating | Users will be able to rate recipes posted on the website.
+User Review | Users will have the opportunity to have their say on each recipe posted on the Cookerish website.
+Image Upload | Users will be able to upload their recipe images on the website rather than adding image address.
+Pagination | Users will be able to choose recipes by using pagination feature.
+Contents to be divided as pages as the number of recipes posted grows.

 # <a name="tech"></a> Technologies Used